The Silent War on High-Integrity Professionals

 What You Will Get Out of This Article

-- Career & Industry Insight: Many professionals, including those in cybersecurity, intelligence, and tech, experience this but don’t have the language to describe it.
+- Career and Industry Insight: Many professionals, including those in cybersecurity, intelligence, and tech, experience this but don’t have the language to describe it.
 This article gives them that language.

-- Validation & Awareness: People often think they’re alone when facing blackballing, blacklisting, or career suppression.
+- Validation and Awareness: People often think they’re alone when facing silent blackballing in technology, blacklisting, or career suppression.
 This work will validate your experiences and offer a framework for understanding it.

 - The Glass Box Effect: You will learn more about the term Hunter Storm coined to describe blacklisting, glass ceiling, retaliation, and career suppression.
 The introduction of The Glass Box Effect demonstrates her original thought leadership in this space.